koliseoapi/help/content/tickets/sales.md

 ## Income

 Koliseo delegates payment processing on [Stripe](http://stripe.com), a secure online payment gateway.
-A Stripe Account is required if you plan to sell any paid tickets.
-You can select a connected Stripe Account, or add new accounts in the select box, then click **Save**.
+A Stripe Account is required to sell any paid tickets (free tickets are exempt).
+You can select any connected Stripe Account, or add new accounts in the select box, then click **Save**.

 ![The Income interface](/img/screenshots/events/income.avif)

+To connect a new Stripe account, see [Connect a Stripe Account]({{< ref "users/stripe.md" >}})

-For security reasons, Koliseo does not have access to the credit card details associated with your ticket purchase.
-The proceedings from ticket sales are deposited directly on your Stripe Account, minus the fee of the platform.
+For security reasons, Koliseo does not have access to the credit card details associated with any ticket purchase.
+Any income from ticket sales is deposited directly on the assigned Stripe Account, minus the fee of the platform.

 Starting in July 2019, Koliseo requires that all purchases follow the [Strong Customer Authentication (SCA)](https://stripe.com/docs/strong-customer-authentication) guidelines, which may require 3D Secure validation from your banking website.